Jieorge/dependency-edge-isolation-srl/README.md

 python evaluate.py --mode isolation --group all
 ```

-The original experiments were run as separate HPC jobs, but the Python commands above express the same dependency structure.

 ## Notes

-- The scripts use predicted dependency parses from the CoNLL-2009 English data.
-- Non-retained dependency arcs are redirected to self-loops rather than removed from the tensor representation.
+- Non-retained dependency arcs are redirected to self-loops rather than removed.
-- The zero-edge baseline still passes through the GCN self-loop transformation, but contains no cross-token dependency message passing.
+- The zero-edge model has no cross-token dependency message passing, but still uses the GCN self-loop transformation.
-- Random seeds are set through `--seed`, but exact results may still vary slightly across hardware and PyTorch/CUDA versions.
+- Exact scores may vary slightly across hardware and PyTorch/CUDA versions.